antht9/M1AA3-1ZB3-W2020/README.md

 - (01/25/2020) Tutorial 2 note posted.
 - (01/29/2020) Tutorial sections posted.
 Students are welcome to attend other tutorials if they wish provided there is sufficient room.
 - (01/29/2020) A reminder to please use your "@mcmaster.ca" address to communicate with me or your professors.
 Third-party addresses will be directed accordingly.
+- (01/30/2020) A compact summary of Chapter 11, Sections 11.2 - 11.4 has been posted.
+Note, this is very compact.
+I am summarizing and clarifying some of the big ideas.
+Please feel free to provide any comments or feedback.